ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 Alongside, xShare, XiA, and MyHealth@MyHands are all contributing implementation guides, validators, and mapping tools for FHIR payloads across EU member systems.

-Europe has already built—or is building—many of the infrastructure blocks suggested.
+Europe has already built, or is building, many of the infrastructure blocks suggested.
 What is still missing are packaged developer tools, device-level SDKs, and user-centric consent systems.
-Plenty of room to contribute—and fast.
+Plenty of room to contribute, and fast.

 ---